FireworksProject/enginemill-db/README.md

 * aId - The id String of the document to get.

-Returns a Q::Promise Object.
+_Returns_ a Q::Promise Object which resolves to an Object representation of the document.
 If the document does not exist in the database then the promise will resolve to null.

 ```JavaScript
 function requestHandler(req, res) {